Trace table: Example

 This example shows the systematic process that takes place whilst the algorithm is processed.
 The initial value of x is zero, but i, although defined, has not been assigned a value.
 Thus, its initial value is unknown.
 As we execute the program, line by line, the values of i and x change, reflecting each statement of the source code in execution.
 Their new values are recorded in the trace table.
-When i reaches the value of 11 because of the i++ statement in the for definition, the comparison i <= 10 evaluates to false, thus halting the loop.
+When i reaches the value of 11 because of the i++ statement in the for definition, the comparison evaluates to false, thus halting the loop.
 As we also reached the end of the program, the trace table also ends.